 7. Keep Your Feed Fresh

 One of the best ways to grow your influence is by posting consistently and providing your followers with fresh content to engage with.
-Although there’s plenty of debate about the ideal posting frequency, try to post at least once a day.
+Although there’s plenty of debate about the ideal posting frequency, try to post an image or an engaging reel at least once a day.
 Even if that’s not viable for you, at least aim to provide your followers with a certain number of posts every week.